renovatebot/renovate/docs/development/design-decisions.md

 ## Intended use by end-users

-Renovate is intended to be used as an app.
+The Renovate repository/package is intended to be used as a CLI-based application.
-It should not be used as a library, because it lacks a stable API.
+It should not be used downstream as a library, because it lacks a stable API.

 Right now we do not have a stable API.
 The API and documentation would need a major overhaul each time we refactor our code.